wanyuac/NITREc/README.md

 ## 1. Format of sequence headers

-The header of every sequence in the NITREcMut database is comprised of two standard domains, namely, sequence ID and sequence annotation (Both domains constitute a sequence description), that are accessible through an object of BioPython's `SeqRecord` class:
+NITREcMut database uses what we call ISPA (**I**D, **s**ource, **p**roduct, and **a**dditional note) format.
+Specifically, the header of every sequence in the NITREcMut database is comprised of two standard domains, namely, sequence ID and sequence annotation (Both domains constitute a sequence description), that are accessible through an object of BioPython's `SeqRecord` class:

 ```fasta
 >{Sequence ID} {Sequence annotation}
 ```

 Specifically, we use the sequence ID for the allele name, while the domain of sequence annotation consists of bar-delimited fields describing gene or cluster names, sequence source, product, etc., as shown below: